adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 <a name="action" class="api-ref-title">POST /v2/usermanagement/action/{orgId}</a>

-Create, update, entitle, and remove users in an organization.
-The JSON structure allows a maximum of 10 users or [user-groups](glossary.html#usergroup) to be operated on per request.
+Create, update, entitle, and remove users or [user-groups](glossary.html#usergroup) in an organization.
+The JSON structure allows a maximum of 10 users or user-groups to be operated on per request.
 When a request has been understood and at least partially completed, it returns with HTTP status 200.

 This JSON request structure specifies a sequence of commands.
-Each command entry specifies a user and a sequence of steps to be performed for that user.
-For a given command entry, steps are performed in the order they appear but the order of execution of commands is not always guaranteed.
-If the same user is listed in more than one command, results could differ depending on the order of command execution.
+Each command entry specifies a user (or usergroup) and a sequence of steps to be performed for that user/user-group.
+For a given command entry, steps are performed in the order they appear but the order of execution of commands is **not** always guaranteed.
+If the same user/user-group is listed in more than one command, results could differ depending on the order of command execution.

 ## Parameters